Sergendel/FitBeat/README.md

 - **Next Prompt (with memory):** `"I forgot to say that we would probably dance during our date"`

 **Behavior:**
-- FitBeat explicitly considers both prompts, refining recommendations based on cumulative context.
+- FitBeat considers both prompts, refining recommendations based on cumulative context.
 - Agent autonomously decides which tools are required given the additional context.

 ---